wasd377/CS2-black-flashbangs/README.md

 ## Installation

 1. Install Python.
-Go to https://www.python.org/downloads/ and download the latest stable version. make sure to click «Add Python to PATH» during installation.
+Go to <b>https://www.python.org/downloads/</b> and download the latest stable version. make sure to click <b>«Add Python to PATH»</b> during installation.

 2. Now run CMD (Win+R) and enter command<br>
-   python -m pip install mss numpy
+   <b>python -m pip install mss numpy</b>

 3. Put the script in C: folder or any other and then run Windows Powershell as an admin.